-New measures promoting health and well-being are being implemented at Walt Disney World theme park restaurants during their phased reopening.
+Measures promoting health and well-being are being implemented at Walt Disney World theme park restaurants during their phased reopening.
 These include enhanced cleaning procedures in seating, dining and common areas, as well as changes to self-serve options.
-In addition, mobile technology via the My Disney Experience app is being used in convenient ways to minimize contact, such as Mobile Order at select quick-service theme park locations and Mobile Dine Check-in at select theme park table-service locations, as well as reduced- contact menus at select theme park restaurants.
+In addition, mobile technology via the My Disney Experience app is being used in convenient ways to minimize contact, such as Mobile Order at select quick-service theme park locations and Mobile Dine Check-in at select theme park table-service locations, as well as reduced-contact menus at select theme park restaurants.
 All Guests may now make dining reservations up to 60 days in advance.

 The park operating hours have been reduced from normal operating hours.
 Each park has different operating hours.
 Disney has adjusted park hours and added more hours when the resort at busier times.
 We’ve also seen Disney extend hours much more in summer 2021 as the crowd levels grow.
 Always check the My Disney Experience app or the Walt Disney World calendar on the website for up-to-date hours.

 11 – No FastPass+ & No Extra Magic Hours

-As a result of the COVID-19 impact, the FastPass+ service is suspended for the time being as Disney plans to use additional queue space to manage capacity at the attractions and maintain physical distancing.
+As a result of the COVID-19 impact, the FastPass+ service is suspended for the time being.
 This is largely the biggest complaint we hear from guests visiting Walt Disney World right now.
 People really miss FastPass+!
 Rumors are swirling that FastPass+ may not return, but at this point, those are just rumors.
 Disney has not made any announcement regarding FastPass+.

 Also, please note, Extra Magic Hours have been suspended and Disney recently announced Extra Magic Hours will not return.
-At some point in 2021, Disney resort guests will have the benefit of early entry into parks.
+Beginning in October 2021, Disney resort guests will have the benefit of early entry into parks.
 Resort guests will be allowed to enter 30 minutes early.
 This option will be available every day and at every park.

 12 – Park Hopping Has Returned